Last minute beachclub offers

 You’ll find Alana Beachclub in a beautiful spot between the turquoise waters of the Adriatic Sea and the towering peaks of the Paklenica National Park.
 The central tower is a local landmark, easy to spot, standing proud over the pine trees and gardens.
 It has a fabulous roof-top cocktail bar with stunning, panoramic views out to sea and is a great place to watch the sun set.

-We're making some big, exciting changes for 2018.
-All bedrooms and bathrooms will be completely refurbished to give a new, stylish, contemporary feel, plus we'll have brand new cabins.
-We'll also be adding a 50m heated swimming pool to complement the existing pool and creating a new beach bar.
-To complete the look, the whole resort will be spruced up with extensive landscaping and planting.
+We've made some big, exciting changes for 2018.
+All bedrooms and bathrooms have been completely refurbished to give a new, stylish, contemporary feel, plus we have brand new cabins.
+We've also added a 50m heated swimming pool to complement the existing pool and created a new beach bar.
+To complete the look, the whole resort has been spruced up with extensive landscaping and planting.

 Alana Beachclub is just great for all the usual inclusive Neilson activities with a large sailing bay for water sports and six tennis courts.
 There's also a climbing wall at the beachclub, or you can go rock climbing in the national park.